piccobit/plantuml-docker/README.md

     http://localhost:8080/plantuml

+## How to use

+The [plantuml-server description](http://plantuml.com/de/server) provides a detailled explanation how to use the plantuml-server.

 ## How to serve plantuml images for GitHub

 The [examples](examples) folder contains an example showing you how to use the plantuml-server to provide images for your GitHub Markdown files.